Introduction / History

 * Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-* Pray that strong local churches will be raised up among the Hijazi Arab.
+* Pray that strong local churches will be raised up among Hijazi Arabs.

 * Pray for translation of the Bible to begin in this people group's primary language.